m-lab/website/_pages/fast_tables_migration.md

 * _ndt_uploads_
 * _ndt_uploads_legacysql_

-The views above ending in `_legacysql` require you to use [legacySQL](https://cloud.google.com/bigquery/docs/reference/legacy-sql) queries, and those labeled without it `(standardSQL)` require you the use of [standardSQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/) queries.
+The views above ending in `_legacysql` require you to use [legacySQL](https://cloud.google.com/bigquery/docs/reference/legacy-sql) queries, and those labeled without it (`standardSQL`) require you to use [standardSQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/) queries.
 Additionally, the views which include '_uploads_' or '_downloads_' provide a subset of NDT data that are valid, completed tests which meet the criteria described on our page, [Calculating Common Metrics](https://www.measurementlab.net/data/docs/bq/ndtmetrics/).
 M-Lab highly recommends using standardSQL as this will be required to query all M-Lab tables in the future.

 ## Sidestream and Paris Traceroute